What happens if I meet my pledge goal?

 Clinic

-Hours spent on clinic work while enrolled in said clinic do not count toward the Georgetown Pro Bono Pledge.
-If work on a clinic matter continues beyond the end of the final exam period, the overage hours may be counted if approved by the clinical professor and conveyed to the Pro Bono Coordinator in advance.
+Hours spent on clinic work while enrolled in the clinic generally do not count toward the Georgetown Law Pro Bono Pledge.
+But if work on a clinic matter continues beyond the final exam period, the overage hours may be counted if approved by the clinical professor and conveyed to the Pro Bono Coordinator in advance.

 Practicum Courses